arana2/VM-Fleet-Commander/README.md

 A module is a Bicep file (or an Azure Resource Manager JSON template) that is deployed from another Bicep file.

 Bastion.bicep
-A managed service provided by Microsoft Azure that allows you to securely and seamlessly connect to your virtual machines (VMs) within a virtual network (VNet).
+<br>A managed service provided by Microsoft Azure that allows you to securely and seamlessly connect to your virtual machines (VMs) within a virtual network (VNet).
 It provides secure and seamless RDP (Remote Desktop Protocol) and SSH (Secure Shell) connectivity to your VMs directly through the Azure portal over SSL (port 443).
 Contains parameters to deploy the Bastion resource.

 vNET.bicep
-Contains parameters to deploy the Azure Virtual Network which includes the virtual network name, resource location, Subnet, and Bastion.
+<br>Contains parameters to deploy the Azure Virtual Network which includes the virtual network name, resource location, Subnet, and Bastion.

 vm.bicep
-Contains parameters to deploy the Azure Virtual Machine resources.
+<br>Contains parameters to deploy the Azure Virtual Machine resources.
-This file contains the bulk of the resources, as each VM deployed requires a NIC, a dynamic private IP address from the VM subnet, access to a public IP address for Bastion, an OS image, and storage.
+<br>This file contains the bulk of the resources, as each VM deployed requires a NIC, a dynamic private IP address from the VM subnet, access to a public IP address for Bastion, an OS image, and storage.

 # Resources Used
 I found Microsoft Learn to be an excellent resource for learning new concepts.